London Interbank Offered Rate (LIBOR)

 LIBOR Rate-Fixing Scandal

-Since the LIBOR is not set, but rather is a reported average of what large banks have been charging and paying each other for each currency in recent transactions — or, if there have not been any recent loans of the reported currency and term length, then the banks give their opinion as to what they would have charged — no government or any of their agencies, including their central banks, has any direct control over the LIBOR rate.
+Since the LIBOR was not set, but rather was a reported average of what large banks were charging and paying each other for each currency in recent transactions — or, if there have not been any recent loans of the reported currency and term length, then the banks gave their opinion as to what they would have charged — no government or any of their agencies, including their central banks, had any direct control over the LIBOR rate.
 During the credit freeze of September 2008, banks were reporting their opinions since there was little interbank lending to go on.
-Banks were afraid to lend to other banks because lenders didn't know which banks were holding toxic subprime mortgages or derivatives based on subprime mortgages, and which banks had sold credit default protection through credit default swaps to holders of toxic assets, which is what led to the Great Recession that began in 2007.
+Banks feared lending to other banks because lenders didn't know which banks were holding toxic subprime mortgages or derivatives based on subprime mortgages, and which banks had sold credit default protection through credit default swaps to holders of toxic assets, which is what led to the Great Recession that began in 2007.

-Another problem that has recently become apparent is that some of the banks were giving false opinions as to what they believe the interest rate should be so that they could profit on trades — most involving derivatives, whose profitability was based on those interest rates.
-Some of the bankers have formed bidding rings, to align their LIBOR estimates with one another, which they can easily verify, since the BBA publishes the individual estimates by the banks.
-A proposed solution to this problem is to allow more banks to submit estimates and to not publish the individual estimates.
+Another problem that became apparent was that some of the banks were giving false opinions as to what they believe the interest rate should be so that they could profit on trades — most involving derivatives, whose profitability was based on those interest rates.
+Some of the bankers formed bidding rings, to align their LIBOR estimates with one another, which they easily verified, since the BBA published the individual estimates by the banks.
+A proposed solution to this problem was to allow more banks to submit estimates and to not publish the individual estimates.
 (See Libor Interest Rate Riggers.)

 On September 28, 2012, the Financial Services Authority (FSA) — the financial regulatory authority in Great Britain — stated that the BBA would no longer be administering the LIBOR.
 Instead, the rates would be provided by a financial data provider, such as Bloomberg or Reuters, or they would be obtained from a regulated exchange.